C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Play with different map projections.
 Consult [Country Centered Map Projections](https://engaging-data.com/country-centered-map-projections/) and click on the country you are currently living in.
 Try different map projections to see how this changes the way the country is being displayed.
 Think about why different map projections exist.
 What is their purpose?

-To learn more about projections, if you wish, you may continue reading the Wikipedia article.
+To learn more about projections, you may continue reading the Wikipedia article.
 You can also study the [list of projections](https://en.wikipedia.org/wiki/List_of_map_projections#) to get familiar with the variety of the existing projections.

 ### 2.b Comparing perspectives

 There is a wide variety of methodological reflections concerning map analysis, usually called “critical cartography”.
-A suitable approach to maps largely depends upon the specific type of cartographic material which is about to be examined, and upon the research question.
-Despite the variety of analytical tools, many authors advocate comparative approaches.
+A suitable approach to maps largely depends upon the specific type of cartographic material at hand, and upon the research question.
+Despite the variety of analytical tools, many researchers prefer to apply comparative approaches.

-We may start with rather basic questions, such as: why does a certain map show a feature in a particular way, and why is this feature shown differently on another map?
-Step by step, we can go more into the details of the map and explore possible explanations for these differences.
+We can start with basic questions such as: why does a certain map show a feature in a particular way, and why is this feature shown differently on another map?
+Step by step, we can go deeper into the details of the map and explore possible explanations for these differences.

 Let us take the example of world maps.
 Observe the three maps below.